Code-Institute-Submissions/data-dashboard-3/README.md

 As a user, I want to see how much I spend on petrol for a particular year (e.g. 2018).
 Breakdowns are available and they include by Company, Month, Litres and Miles.
-For example, I could download a PDF File (e.g. petrol-spend-by-company.pdf) to see how much money I have spent by company.
-Data Tables are available.
+For example, I could download a PDF File (e.g. petrol-spend-by-company.pdf) to see how much money I have spent by company (e.g. BP).
+Hovering a download icon lets the user know what the PDF file is (e.g. Petrol Spend By Company).
+The PDF files were originally created from Microsoft Excel.

-Wireframes include bar charts and scatter charts.
+Wireframes include bar charts and scatter plots.

 ## Features

-Features include bar charts and scatter charts.
+Features include bar charts and scatter plots.

+Bar Charts for Petrol Spend by Company and Petrol Spend by Month.
+Scatter Plots for Petrol Spend by Litres and Petrol Spend by Miles.

+Colour Coding for Scatter Plots

+BP is Red in Colour
+Sainsburys is Green in Colour
+Esso is Blue in Colour
+Applegreen is Orange in Colour
+Shell is Pink in Colour

 Downloading a PDF file, so that it can be printed.
 This includes paperless versions such as One Note and XPS (XML Paper Specification).

 ## Technologies